kingcody/deis/client/README.rst

     $ deis
     Usage: deis <command> [<args>...]

-If you don't have Python_, install the latest `deis` binary executable for Linux or Mac OS X with this command:
+If you don't have Python2_, install the latest `deis` binary executable for Linux or Mac OS X with this command:

 .. code-block:: console